8 Best Homeowners Insurance Companies in Connecticut 2023

 Amica: Best for Dividend Policy Option

-Amica’s dividend program is special, as many homeowners insurance companies do not have this cost-savings tool.
+Amica’s dividend program is special, as many homeowners insurance companies do not have this cost-saving tool.
+The dividend program allows you to invest your policy premium as a dividend.

 The option is where you pay more of your policy upfront, and at the end of your term, a portion of the money will be refunded to you, thereby offsetting the overall amount of premium you pay.
+The money returned to you is on average 5% to 20% of your annual premium.

 The average cost for Amica homeowners insurance in Connecticut is $1,530 per year for $100,000–500,000 dwelling coverage.